Northern British Columbia

 Fort St. John

 A North West Co. fur trade post, originally named Rocky Mountain Fort, located on the south bank of the confluence of the Pine and Peace Rivers.
 It was the oldest white settlement on the BC mainland.
 It was abandoned in 1805.
-The NWC then built Pine Fort on the Pine River in 1806, about 500 yards downriver from the Beatton River outflow.
-The Hudson's Bay Co. took over and rebuilt this post in 1822, renamed it Fort St. John, then later moved the post to Hudson's Hope after Indians killed the traders here in 1823.
+The NWCo. then built Pine Fort on the Pine River in 1806, about 500 yards downriver from the Beatton River outflow.
+The Hudson's Bay Co. took over and rebuilt this post in 1822, renamed it Fort St. John, then later moved the operations to Hudson's Hope after Indians killed the traders in the autumn of 1823 and burned the fort.
 Fort St. John was re-established in 1858 on the south bank of the Peace River, then relocated upstream on the north bank in 1873 (today's Old Fort area) (HBC records end in 1910).
 A new store was built in 1925 at Fish Creek, near the present-day community.
 Of interest in town is the North Peace Museum, at 9323 100th Street (admission fee).

 Hudson's Hope Post